-Microsoft’s Windows 10 upgrade is considered by most to be the best operating system Microsoft has ever made.
+Windows 10 is considered by most to be the best operating system Microsoft has ever made.
 Whether or not that’s true is up for debate.
-Certainly, some aren’t a fan of Microsoft making it difficult to change the search engine in Windows 10 to Google.
+Certainly, some aren’t a fan of Microsoft making it difficult to change the search engine in Windows 10 to Google in its Edge browser.

 That Bing is the default search in Windows 10 gets to the very heart of what Microsoft is trying to do with the operating system.
 Microsoft gave the upgrade away to anyone who had Windows 7 and Windows 8.1 because it hoped to offer them an expanded array of services, apps and downloads that they otherwise wouldn’t be enticed to try.

 Computing habits are changing.
 Microsoft has two rivals in the operating system space: Apple and Google.
 Both of those companies give updates to their operating systems away for free, banking on users adopting in mass and boosting usage of their other services.
 Windows 10 does the same thing for Microsoft.
 That’s why the Bing search engine is so heavily integrated with it.